We have recently (07 December 2019) analyzed the cost of fueling a chemically fueled Blackbird.

 13 February 2019

 Extrapolating from these numbers and applying them to the 6 initial planes procured by the Air Force gives us a more startling result.
-The first initial planes cost $670,000,000 per plane.
+The first initial planes cost in the range of $1,264,200,538.46 per plane.
 The first mover cost of the first six planes was truly staggering.
 It is no wonder Kennedy wanted to kill the plane.
-The per unit cost of the six initial planes cost 50% more than the first Nimitz class nuclear carrier.
+The per unit cost of the A12 cost nearly 3 times more than the first nuclear aircraft carrier ENTERPRISE.